ZSShen/ProbeDroid/README.md

 ##DroidProf

 ##Prologue
-A dynamic binary instrumentation toolkit for application profiling targeting on Android(L) 5.0 and above.
+A dynamic binary instrumentation toolkit for application profiling targeting on Android(L) 5.0.
 Hopefully, it will fly.
 But it is now under the POC construction.
 In more detail, ***shared library injection*** is the fundamental technique to support this toolkit.
 To profile the given application, a component of this toolkit called **injector** will inject a **hooking library** into the target.
 The library will hook several functions which interact with the Java class fields and methods of an application, and thus accomplish the goal for behavior profiling. ***In the current stage, I just finish the injector, and the hooking library is now under way***.
 Besides, a primary restriction is that the toolkit is now focusing on Intel x86 architecture.

 ##Prerequisite
 We need the fundamental Android toolchain: